JimFullerton/week_05_project/business_directory.md

 #### Possible Extensions:

 * A separate admin page displays the businesses
+* New businesses can be added on the admin page
 * Businesses on the admin page can be edited
 * Businesses on the admin page can be deleted